bosbase/js-sdk/docs/COLLECTIONS_EXTRA.md

 console.log(result.perPage);    // Items per page
 console.log(result.totalItems); // Total items count
 console.log(result.totalPages); // Total pages count

+**Important Note:** Bosbase does not initialize `created` and `updated` fields by default.
+To use these fields, you must explicitly add them when initializing the collection with the proper options:

 // Get all records (automatically paginates) const allRecords = await pb.collection('articles').getFullList({